ClusterCockpit/cc-docker/README.md

 * User: `admin`
 * Password: `AdminDev`

+You can shutdown the containers by pressing `CTR-C`.
 Nothing is preserved!
 After shutting down the container everything is initialized from scratch.

 To reuse an existing Symfony tree at `./data/symfony` you may remove the environment variable `DOCKER_CLUSTERCOCKPIT_INIT` in the docker file.